sonm-io/presale-token/NOTE.md

 3.02 - Some comments clean.
 3.02, 1:38 - seems like it work on testrpc. will deploy it on testnet and check.

+Almost forgot - it's forward action for withdraw right now.
+Higher commission than in separete function, but more safety.

+3.02, 02:01 - Added stop mod, added overload, which block transfer in presale.

 **TODO**: